-Daniel's recruiting ability has led to many of Central Arkansas' recent successes.
-During the four years at UCA, he produced two Southland Players of the Year, a Southland Defensive Player of the Year and a Southland Freshman of the Year.
+Daniel's recruiting ability led to many of Central Arkansas' recent successes.
+During his four years at UCA, he produced two Southland Players of the Year, a Southland Defensive Player of the Year and a Southland Freshman of the Year.
 Daniel also coached eight All-Conference selections, along with three first-team selections and three All-Academic honorees.

-He was the 2010 and 2012 Southland Coach of the Year.
+For his efforts, he was named the 2010 and 2012 Southland Coach of the Year.

 Under Daniel's direction, women's basketball attendances increased significantly at UCA.
 Eight of the top 10 crowds in UCA history came in the last five years.
-UCA led the Southland in attendance, while developing an intimidating home-court advantage that included a 21-3 home conference record in the last three years.
+UCA led the Southland in attendance, while developing an intimidating home-court advantage that included a 21-3 home conference record in his last three years.